rakshit087/blog-posts/cl6zd3vob01ocbinv9xgk3yzk.md

 During Week 6 and 7 the emphasise was on working on a project idea and present it to our mentors.
 I felt proud when my project idea was praised by my mentor as well as other peeps in Fellowship.

 My idea was Translat3 which is a a decentralized localization platform, where you will be able to localize your projects in a given language and translators will be rewarded for right translations.
+You can check that project out [here](https://devfolio.co/projects/translat-cbfc)

 ### The Hackerhouse